contentful/slash-developers/docs/concepts/links.md

 {:.table} Field |Type |Description ------------|------|------------------------ sys.type |String|Always "Link". sys.linkType|String|Type of linked Resource. sys.id |String|ID of linked Resource.

-Here are some examples.
-These are used in the context of an entry like this:
+Here are some examples, used in the context of an entry like this:

 ```json
 {